LucasRobson2023/Projects-portfolio/README2.md

 | MULTIPOLYGON (...) | 8    | 8       | 19      | 19         | 0819         | D8       | NaN   | 21,22 | NaN  | 29,30 | NaN    | NaN       | 2,3     | NaN      | {1AAF1F3E-00D5-4BF8-A8BB-A6F9360AB5A9} | 7,041,496.09302 | 10,615.4403302 |

+Before looking at correlations, I mapped out the sections within the earlier intersections I created to see where they are located.

 <img width="470" height="549" alt="Screenshot 2025-08-26 at 14 19 05" src="https://github.com/user-attachments/assets/35fa5078-adf8-4a5f-a50c-bedcea0c737c" />

+To make use of this I firstly looked at whether there was any correlation between the number of days sweeping occurs accross the whole year, and plotted against the crime rate.
+As seen below, there is no strong correlation between the two variables.

 <img width="314" height="223" alt="Screenshot 2025-08-26 at 14 19 29" src="https://github.com/user-attachments/assets/88912eb1-d6d9-4ace-9801-2d13d7377fbd" />

+I then moved over to looking at the correlation between whether the month made any difference, as some of the sections were not sweeped during certain months, while others were.
+I used a box plot for this, as it shows the outliers in the crime counts.
+However, this also did not show anything clear - certainly not that sweeping reduces crimes, as it almost shows that it does have an effect on increasing crime!
+(Only marginal difference, which probably means it does not and there are underlying factors)

 <img width="838" height="292" alt="Screenshot 2025-08-26 at 14 20 41" src="https://github.com/user-attachments/assets/4a459af1-a9df-45e2-8694-2de4860430a4" />